hdenizdogan/turuserver/README.md

 Docker management UI.
 Mounts the Docker socket for full container control.

 ### Beszel
 Lightweight, self-hosted server monitoring hub.
-Exposed via **TSDProxy** with `tsdproxy.funnel: true`, making it publicly reachable over a Tailscale Funnel at `beszel.${DOMAIN}`.
+Reachable three ways: through Caddy on the public domain (`beszel.yourdomain.com → beszel:8090`), through Caddy on the Tailscale domain with a manually-managed TSDProxy certificate (`beszel.OLDDOMAIN`), and through TSDProxy itself with `tsdproxy.funnel: true`, which additionally exposes it publicly over a Tailscale Funnel.
 Includes a healthcheck against its own `/beszel health` endpoint.

 ### Beszel Agent
 Companion agent that reports host metrics to the Beszel hub over a Unix socket.
 Runs with `network_mode: host`, `SYS_ADMIN` capability, direct access to `/dev/nvme0` and `/dev/nvme1`, and a read-only Docker socket mount so it can also report container stats.